mozilla-extensions/webcompat-addon/README.md

 WebCompat Go Faster add-on
 ==========================

-This is the development repository for the Firefox WebCompat Go Faster add-on
+This is the development repository for the Firefox WebCompat Go Faster add-on.

 Writing site patches, overrides and injections
 ----------------------------------------------